by-examples/by-examples.github.io/_posts/2014-12-15-using-ssh-key-for-digital-ocean.md

 * rsync
 * scp

+to copy files to your
+<a href="https://www.digitalocean.com/?refcode=dc864ecee4dc">Digital Ocean</a>
-to copy files to your Digital Ocean droplet you should start with setting up your ssh keys.
+droplet you should start with setting up your ssh keys.

 ##2.
 Generate a new SSH key